Author

 Entrance of the Princess Theatre, Torquay Devon

-This autumn/winter the venue welcomes some of the hottest shows touring the UK including Heathers the Musical, Elf and Jack and the Beanstalk.
+2025 welcomes some of the hottest shows touring the UK including The Lion, The Witch and the Wardrobe, Cruel Intentions, The Rocky Horror Show, SIX, Riverdance and this year’s Pantomime – Sleeping Beauty.
 Top stand up comedy, tribute shows and local events are all part of the theatres regular offerings.
-The Princess Theatre, Torquay has recently undergone a large refurbishment and is looking forward to welcoming audiences from all over the region to a fantastic season of entertainment.
+The Princess Theatre, Torquay had a large refurbishment in Spring 2024 and is looking forward to welcoming audiences from all over the region to a fantastic season of entertainment.

 The Grand Hotel